The baroque dances, chaconne and passacaglia are examples of continuous variations.

-We find a variation of this harmonic plan repeated on 63 occasions in the Chaconne for solo violin by J. S. Bach (it is part of the Partita BWV 1004).
+We find variations of this harmonic plan in the Chaconne for solo violin by J. S. Bach (it is part of the Partita BWV 1004).
 Here are the first 4 measures:

 The dominant chord is very clear in measures 4 to 8 (the first variation):

 In measure 17 - fourth variation - Bach uses a chromatic movement to go from tonic to dominant:

 More interesting variations will appear, like the one in measure 109:

 A D major central section begins in measure 133: